 - “Claim your profile" on the rating websites.
 Most review websites allow physicians to establish their profiles with photos, a description of the practice, credentials, and other information.
 Upload a high resolution head shot.
 Spend time on developing your bio.
 Later, post health care articles to educate patients, which will move your reference up in the search engine.

 - Since the great majority of your patients are pleased with the care and service they receive, it would be to your advantage to encourage (but not pressure) them to share their experience online.

 - Consider a handout or poster that respectfully asks your satisfied patients to visit one of the popular rating websites to post an online review.

-- As more positive posts are added, negative reviews then get pushed further down the search engine rankings, meaning they have less impact.
+- As more positive posts are added, negative reviews then get pushed further down the search engine rankings and have less impact.
 Prospective patients surfing for information will encounter a more complete and balanced picture of you and your practice.

 - As a physician, you can weigh in as a credible source with a professional Facebook page, blog, YouTube presence, or LinkedIn or Twitter account, but you should avoid one-on-one communication with patients via social media for privacy reasons and boundary concerns.

-- For guidance on using social media and information on marketing your practice, see links under Resources below.
+- For guidance on using social media, advertising, and marketing your practice, see articles in Resources below.

-Take control of your online reputation (June 2018 newsletter)
+Everyone goes online now so Take control of your online reputation.

-Tips for building a positive online reputation (Oct 2017 newsletter)
+Find helpful Tips for building a positive online reputation.

-Manage your reputation using today's technology (June 2017 newsletter)
+Be proactive to Manage your reputation using today's technology

-Rules on Physician Advertising Chapter 164 and the Medical Practice Act Prohibited Practices by a Physician Code 164.052.
+TMB rules Chapter 164 on Physician Advertising and the Medical Practice Act Code 164.052 Prohibited Practices by a Physician.

-Fighting Back: Practice Wins Court Battle Over Defamatory Online Reviews
+One practice's experience in Fighting Back: Practice Wins Court Battle Over Defamatory Online Reviews.